Woody plant encroachment: Biodiversity

 Encroachment often creates connected bare plant interspaces where water and wind erosion can occur.

-Soil quality
+Soil and vegetation structure

 Soil quality under woody encroachment in dryland ecosystems is determined by a combination of plant cover, precipitation, soil physiochemical characteristics, and topographic variables.
 Encroachment has a significant impact on soil bacterial communities.

-Soil quality can decline significantly in arid and semi-arid regions under woody encroachment, manifesting though reduced soil moisture levels, nutrient availability and microbial activity.
+Soil quality can decline significantly in arid and semi-arid regions under woody encroachment, manifesting through reduced soil moisture levels, nutrient availability and microbial activity.
 This drives soil drought conditions and decreases perennial herbaceous plants, while increasing bare ground.
+A global meta-analysis of 117 studies encompassing 635 paired invaded-uninvaded comparisons found that, in contrast to these arid-region moisture losses, woody plant invasions were on average associated with increases in soil nitrogen (~50%), phosphorus (~34%) and organic carbon (~29%), with effects most pronounced in tropical, Mediterranean and semi-arid regions and shaped by traits such as nitrogen fixation, rooting depth and mycorrhizal association.
 Encroachment leads to plant communities developing tougher, nutrient-poor tissues, which makes the soil more acidic, causes organic matter to build up, and reduces phosphorus levels.

-To the contrary, in Mediterranean and very humid climates, woody encroachment often leads to enhanced soil quality by increasing concentrations of carbon, nitrogen and phosphorus, especially in the topsoil.
+Conversely, in Mediterranean and very humid climates, woody encroachment often leads to enhanced soil quality by increasing concentrations of carbon, nitrogen and phosphorus, especially in the topsoil.